ManasaAdari/AWS-Troubleshooting/README.md

 Today understand MGN[Migration] concept in simple way :

 1. Old Server ➡️ Agent copies everything ➡️ New Server in AWS ➡️ Test it ➡️ Switch over! ✅

+Lifecycle of Migration phases:

+Not ready -> Ready for testing -> Test in progress -> Ready for cutover -> Cutover in progress -> Cutover complete